maveryjr/Nest/README.md

 ### Core Functionality
 - **Smart Link Capture**: Save any webpage with one click or right-click context menu
 - **AI-Powered Summaries**: Automatically generates intelligent summaries of saved content
+- **Visual Text Highlighting**: Highlight and save specific text passages with visual markers on the page
 - **Holding Area**: Temporary storage for quick saves before organizing
 - **Collections**: Create custom folders to organize your saved links
 - **Auto-Categorization**: Intelligent category suggestions based on content and domain